YananZhao0630/YananZhao0630.github.io/_pages/about.md

 News
 =====
+* Jan.
+2025: One paper is accepted by ICLR 2025.
+* Jan.
+2025: One paper is accepted by TGRS.
+Make the **wavelet scattering network (WSN)** great again!
 * Dec.
 2024: One paper is accepted by ICASSP 2025.
 * Dec.
 2024: One paper is accepted by AAAI 2025.
 * July  2024: One paper is accepted by NeurIPS as spotlight.